quay/clair-load-test/README.md

 ### **Run Phase**
 ### **Usage on openshift platform**
+#### **Sample Clair App** : Deploy `assets/clair-setup.yaml` on to your openshift cluster for a sample clair app or else have your own clair app up and running.
-Deploy `assets/clair-config.yaml` on to your openshift cluster.
+Next in order to trigger the tests, deploy `assets/clair-config.yaml` on to your openshift cluster.
 ### **Envs**
 * `CLAIR_TEST_HOST` - String indicating clair host to perform testing.
 * `CLAIR_TEST_CONTAINERS` - String with comma separated list of conatiner images.